ageorge95/TOMATO-simple-chia-forks-NFT-recovery/README.md

 The delayed puzzlehash is the address where the recovered funds will go to.

-From my observations, I noticed that the delayed puzzlehash is always the third hardened address of a mnemonic.
+From my observations, I noticed that the delayed puzzlehash is always the third hardened address of the mnemonic which was used to create the plots.

 To quickly get the delayedPH to use with TOMATO, you can use WILLOW (https://github.com/ageorge95/WILLOW-chia-forks-instant-wallet-balance) to generate your addresses of the hot wallet, and then convert that address to a puzzlehash.